turingschool-examples/backend_mod_1_prework/README.md

 * [Day 6 - Classes](day_6)
 * [Day 7 - Build A Thing](day_7)

 # Environment

-Before starting on Strings, Floats, Arrays, If statements, etc, we need to do a little more setup to prepare a Ruby-specific development environment.
+Before we can experiment with coding out the concepts we will learn in Mod0, we need to do a bit more setup to prepare a Ruby-specific development environment.

-We'll walk through this process now to make sure we have what we need, and finish with getting started on our first day of homework.
+Follow this guide step-by-step to make sure you have everything you need, then you will be ready to start your first day of work!

-These setup instructions assume that you have completed the setup for Module 0, like installing Atom, xcode-select, Homebrew, git, and Chrome.
-If you haven't done that yet, please see [the mod-0 environment setup instructions](http://mod0.turing.io/setup-instructions).
+***Before proceeding***, if you have not already, complete the [mod-0 environment setup instructions](http://mod0.turing.io/setup-instructions) to install Atom, xcode-select, Homebrew, git, and Chrome.

-Here's what we're going to go over:
+We will now cover these three topics:

 *   [Installing Rbenv - a Ruby Version Manager](#set-up-ruby-environment-manager-rbenv)
 *   [Installing Ruby Versions using Rbenv](#use-rbenv-to-install-a-certain-version-of-ruby)
 *   [Forking and Cloning the Prework Repository](#forking-the-module-0-capstone-repository)

-Now, lets get a Ruby version management tool on our machines.
+First, let's get a Ruby version management tool on our machines.

 ## Set up Ruby Environment Manager: [rbenv](https://github.com/rbenv/rbenv#homebrew-on-mac-os-x)

-As the Ruby language has evolved over the years, new versions have been released containing new features and various upgrades.
-The first version, released in 1995, was 0.95, and as of this writing we're at 2.6.
+Over the years, Ruby has evolved through various version releases over time that contain new features and upgrades.
+Version 0.95, the very first, was released in 1995, and at the beginning of year 2020, we're at version 2.7.

-To some extent programs written for one version of Ruby will run just fine on another version, but sometimes you'll encounter incompatibilities, such that a program needs to be run with a specific version of Ruby.
+Generally, programs written in one version of Ruby will run just fine on another version, but sometimes incompatibilities can be encountered, meaning that particular program needs to be run with a specific version of Ruby.

-Additionally, there's some very useful "gems" we use while writing code (specifically the `pry` gem) and we cannot install that very useful tool without first installing and configuring `rbenv`.
+Additionally, very useful tools called "gems" are out there that were created specifically to help developers code (specifically, the `pry` gem is very handy) and we cannot utilize these without first installing and configuring `rbenv`.

-For this reason, we'd like to be able to install and manage multiple versions of Ruby on our system.
-This is precisely the job `rbenv` handles.
+To solve potential compatability issues, we'd like to be able to install and manage multiple versions of Ruby on our system.
+We would also like to be able to use gems across different versions of Ruby.
+These are the kinds of things `rbenv` handles.

 #### Installation

-We've again included a video walk-through of this step (installing rbenv and the following step, installing a version of Ruby).
-Check it out, it might be helpful!
+Here is a video walk-through that may be helpful for the following steps.
+Check it out!

 [![Walkthrough RBENV and Ruby](images/rbenv-ruby-thumbnail.jpg)](https://youtu.be/3DtqMlK8In0 "Video Walkthrough for RBENV and Ruby Installation")